qyzqyz1/Data-Science-Portfolio/README.md

 	- [Natural Language Processing Micro Projects](https://github.com/qyzqyz1/Data-Science-Portfolio/tree/master/Python%20Projects/Python%20-%20Machine%20Learning/Natural%20Language%20Processing%20Micro%20Projects): Containing various micro projects on implementations of different natural language processing techniques (e.g. python text basics, NLP basics, parts of speech, text classification, sentiment analysis, and topic modelling).

-### Data Analysis and Visualisation
-- #### Python
-	- [Vancouver Crime Data Analysis (Dash)](https://github.com/qyzqyz1/Data-Science-Portfolio/tree/master/Python%20Projects/Python%20-%20Data%20Analysis%20and%20Visualization/Vancouver%20Crime%20Analysis%20(Dash)): Developed a web-based user-interactive dashboard using Plotly Dash showing the crime patterns in terms of geo-location and time.
-The dashboard can be viewed here: https://vancouver-crime-dashboard-app.herokuapp.com/.

-	- [Vancouver Crime Data Analysis (Plotly)](https://github.com/qyzqyz1/Data-Science-Portfolio/tree/master/Python%20Projects/Python%20-%20Data%20Analysis%20and%20Visualization/Vancouver%20Crime%20Analysis%20(Plotly)): Constructed different visualizations in order to address the questions posed to the Vancouver Crime dataset appropriately.
-The presentation slides with interactive Plotly graphs can be viewed here: https://plot.ly/~tomqu/11/analysis-of-crimes-in-vancouver/.

-	- [911 Calls - Exploratory Data Analysis](https://github.com/qyzqyz1/Data-Science-Portfolio/tree/master/Python%20Projects/Python%20-%20Data%20Analysis%20and%20Visualization/911%20Calls): Performed exploratory analysis on the dataset to identify the areas in U.S. that would give the most 911 calls and also the top reasons for those calls.
-Various visualization plots were also made for different exploration purposes.

-- #### R
-	- [Storytelling for U.S. Flights Data (R Shiny)](https://github.com/qyzqyz1/Data-Science-Portfolio/tree/master/R%20Projects/R%20-%20Data%20Analysis%20and%20Visualization/Storytelling%20(R%20Shiny)%20-%20Air%20Flights%20Data): Self-developed an interesting topic of finding the worst weathered cities using the 2008 American Airlines dataset for public storytelling and presentation purpose.
-In addition, an interactive R Shiny app was built and can be viewed here: https://yizhe-qu.shinyapps.io/weather_delay_shiny/.

-	- [Mini-Poster for U.S. Flights Data](https://github.com/qyzqyz1/Data-Science-Portfolio/tree/master/R%20Projects/R%20-%20Data%20Analysis%20and%20Visualization/Mini-poster%20Project%20-%20Air%20Flights%20Data): Created a mini-poster with visualizations to share our data analysis findings with the general public in terms of the delay condition for the U.S. Airway over 2008.
-The mini-poster can be viewed [HERE](https://github.com/qyzqyz1/Data-Science-Portfolio/blob/master/R%20Projects/R%20-%20Data%20Analysis%20and%20Visualization/Mini-poster%20Project%20-%20Air%20Flights%20Data/Final_Poster.pdf).

-- #### Tableau
-	- [Story for Asylum Seekers](https://public.tableau.com/profile/yizhe.qu#!/vizhome/MyFirstTableauStory_16/StoryforAsylumSeekers): My first Tableau practice project, in which I have created a short storyline with a dashboard for the audience to explore the number of refugees by country and year.

-	- [Market Sales in Europe](https://public.tableau.com/profile/yizhe.qu#!/vizhome/CustomerSalesinEurope_0/Dashboard): My second Tableau practice project, where I developed an interactive dashboard for users to analyze customer market sales in Euorpe by geographical locations and year.

-	- [Bank Balance Customer Segmentation in U.K.](https://public.tableau.com/profile/yizhe.qu#!/vizhome/BankBalanceSegmentationinU_K_/Storyline?publish=yes): This Tableau project presents the customer segmentation of bank balance in the United Kingdom.
-The analysis is broken down respectively into distributions by country, balance, age, gender, and job classification. *(Features: interactive filtering, parameter controls, and anotations for storyline)*

 ### Other Data Science Skills
 - #### Spark in Python